GREAT ENSEMBLE FILM CASTS #6 – AUGUST: OSAGE COUNTY (2013)

 **MAY CONTAIN SPOILERS**

-An eternal question in our society still remains: what is love?
+Love is a multi-faceted concept open to a myriad of philosophical, medical, emotional and intellectual interpretations.
+Conversely, an eternal question in our society still remains: what is love?
 Is it the joining together of two people forever committed to a relationship built on respect and trust?
 Or is it the emotion you feel for a family member or person you have bonded with over time?
 Is it nature’s way of tricking us into the act of pro-creation?
 Perhaps it’s an abstract and emotional concept created by a higher power to ensure we act positively?
 For some it could be a dark force which enlivens obsession and stalking and violence or maybe it’s a marketing delusion forced upon us by greedy advertisers, florists and chocolate vendors?
-Maybe it’s simply all of the above!?
+Is it all of the above?

 Studies by Helen Fisher of Rutgers University propose that we fall in love in three stages involving a different set of chemicals.
 They are: lust, attraction and attachment.
 Indeed, the events occurring in our mind when we fall in love are akin to mental illness.
 Chemicals such as: testosterone, oestrogen, dopamine, serotonin all conflict and combine to change our emotions when we’re attracted to someone.
 Further studies show that when choosing a partner we are at the mercy of our subconscious and inner sexual desires as proffered in psychoanalytical studies.